EchterAlsFake/hqporner_api/README/Documentation.md

 Some methods have a `pages` argument.
 This argument defines over how many pages the script iterates on HQPorner.
 For example, the Pornstar Anissa Kate has currently over 162 videos.
-If you scroll down, you can see that those are packed in 4 pages.
+If you scroll down, you can see that those are packed in four pages.
 If no more pages are left, the generator will simply stop and everything's fine.
 One page = 46 videos

 # Locals

 ## Exceptions

-There are 3 exceptions:
+There are three exceptions:

 - InvalidCategory  (Raised when a category is invalid)
 - NoVideosFound    (Raised when no videos were found during a search)